WICG/webmonetization/docs/web-monetization-api.md

 [`MonetizationEvent`](monetization-event.md)

-An event object that contains the amount, currency code, and receipt of a successful web monetization event.
+An event object that contains all of the attributes of a successful web monetization event.

 ## Basic example